PhilipYip1988/python-notebooks/readme.md

 ## The Python and Data Analysis Library

-The Python and Data Analysis library builts upon the data structure of the ndarray, creating a Series which is a NDArray (1D) with a column name and a DataFrame which is a grouping of Series analogous in form to an Excel SpreadSheet.
+The Python and Data Analysis library builds upon the data structure of the ndarray, creating a Series which is a NDArray (1D) with a column name and a DataFrame which is a grouping of Series analogous in form to an Excel SpreadSheet.
 The Python and Data analysis library can be used to programically manipulate the data stored in the DataFrame analogous to any data operations that would be carried out manually in Excel:

 * [Series and DataFrame Notebook](./pandas_library/notebook.ipynb)